w3f/Grants-Program/applications/TuxedoDapp.md

 Use Tuxedo runtime pieces i.e. kitties. to handle NFT-based pet creation transactions.

 1. **Breeding and NFT Ownership**:
-Dapp ensures NFT ownership is transferred correctly during breeding transactions.
+DApp ensures NFT ownership is transferred correctly during breeding transactions.
 Leverage NFT attributes to determine genetics and other breeding-related factors.

 2. **Trading NFTs**:
-Dapp enables a marketplace for trading pets (NFTs) between users.
+DApp enables a marketplace for trading pets (NFTs) between users.
 Implement an offer system for users to make and accept NFT-based offers for pet transactions.

 **Blockchain Integration**:
 Tuxedo Runtime pieces.(wardrobe/kitties ):
-We need Leverage Tuxedo runtime pieces for implementing specific Dapp functionalities in the UTXO model, with a focus on NFTs, if some modification is required or if some new functionality is required we need customize runtime logic to suit the requirements of the UTXO-based pet trading Dapp.
+We need Leverage Tuxedo runtime pieces for implementing specific DApp functionalities in the UTXO model, with a focus on NFTs, if some modification is required or if some new functionality is required we need customize runtime logic to suit the requirements of the UTXO-based pet trading DApp.

 **Transaction Handling**:
-Dapp implements transaction handling logic in the web application to initiate UTXO-based transactions, including NFT-related transactions, on the Tuxedo blockchain.
+DApp implements transaction handling logic in the web application to initiate UTXO-based transactions, including NFT-related transactions, on the Tuxedo blockchain.
 Provide feedback to users on transaction status and confirmations.

 **Event Handling**:
-Dapp Listen for UTXO and NFT-related events to update the user interface in real time.
+DaAp Listen for UTXO and NFT-related events to update the user interface in real time.
 Utilize event-driven programming to respond to changes in the UTXO set and NFT ownership.

 **Transaction Confirmation**:
-Dapp implements a transaction confirmation mechanism to ensure that users are informed about the progress and finalization of UTXO and NFT-based transaction
+DApp implements a transaction confirmation mechanism to ensure that users are informed about the progress and finalization of UTXO and NFT-based transaction

 **Personal Dashboard**:
 We will develop a personal dashboard for users to view and manage their NFT-based pet collections.